benmiller314/cdm2021spring/schedule.md

 -->

 For next time:
-* **Continue** the [HTML &amp; CSS tutorial](https://internetingishard.com/html-and-css/), adding at least Semantic HTML (12) and Web Typography (14); if you're encountering weird layout intransigence, you may want to try Advanced Positioning (9).
+* **Continue** the [HTML &amp; CSS tutorial](https://internetingishard.com/html-and-css/), adding at least Semantic HTML (12) and Web Typography (14).
+If you're encountering weird layout intransigence, you may also want to try Advanced Positioning (9).
-  - Remember that the main tools for layout now in use are Grid and Flex; you can probably skip Float except for particular use-cases (e.g. text that wraps around an image).
+  - Remember that the main tools for layout now in use are Grid and Flex; you can probably skip the chapter on Float except for particular use-cases (e.g. text that wraps around an image).
   - **Email me with any questions**, noting that I can help fastest if you include screenshots and links to your site/repo.
-Better yet, [create a New Issue](https://github.com/benmiller314/cdm2020fall/issues/new/choose)!
+Better yet, [create a New Issue]({{site.github.issues_url}}/new/choose)!
 Then my answer to you can help others, too.
 * **Compose and push** a second website preview, now adding or updating layout.
 A full draft of your website project is due in one week.

 <h3><a href="{{site.github_url}}/plans/lesson-21">Lesson 21, Thursday 4/1</a> – Web Unit Criteria and Stretch Goals</h3>